asesidaa/TaikoLocalServer/README.md

    1. Download [Apache](https://www.apachelounge.com/download/), extract anywhere

-   2. **Copy the content in Apache folder to installed Apache root folder (and replace)**
+   2. **Copy the content in release rar's Apache folder to installed Apache root folder (and replace, which includes httpd.conf and httpd-vhosts.conf, if no prompt to replace files, you are extracting to wrong folder)**

-   3. Open `conf/httpd.conf`, find this line, modify it to your Apache install (extracted) full path
+   3. Open `conf/httpd.conf` (under installed Apache folder), find this line (line 37 by default), modify it to your Apache install (extracted) full path

       ```htaccess
       # For example, if your Apache is extracted to C:\users\username\Apache24, then this should be "c:/users/username/Apache24"